GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 oxd-server is a standalone service with socket connection.
 By default it's restricted to localhost (`localhost_only: true` configuration in `oxd-conf.json`).
 It's possible to turn off this restriction if you set `localhost_only: false` in `oxd-conf.json`.

 **What is the oxd-https-extension?** oxd-https-extension is a RESTful Jetty based server which accepts HTTP calls and redirects them to the `oxd-server`.
-If you want to connect apps to your oxd server via HTTPS, you can simply [start the oxd-https-extension](./oxd-https/start/index.md) after deploying and configuring your oxd-server.
+If you want to connect apps to your oxd server via `HTTPS`, you can simply [start the oxd-https-extension](./oxd-https/start/index.md) after deploying and configuring your oxd-server.

 **Where do I deploy oxd-server?**
 By default, the oxd-server must be deployed on the same server as the web application(s) you want to protect.
-However, with the oxd-https-extension running, you can deploy a central, robust oxd service on dedicated server(s).
+However, with the `oxd-https-extension` running, you can deploy a central, robust oxd service on dedicated server(s).

 **Why should I use oxd?**
 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications: